ThinkBrake: Efficient Reasoning via Log-Probability Margin Guided Decoding: Why Log-Space Margins Are Robust

-As shown in Table~\ref{tab:final_table}, raw probability gaps are insufficient for \method{}.
-A meaningful log-probability gap only arises when both competing probabilities are relatively high (see Figure~\ref{log}), indicating that the model is genuinely confident at that step.
-If we used a raw probability gap, both $\Delta$P1 and $\Delta$P2 would trigger early termination; in contrast, using a log-probability gap triggers only for $\Delta$P1—where both the top token and \texttt{</think>} have high probabilities—signaling confidence in stopping the reasoning.
+As shown in Tables~\ref{tab:math_results_full}, ~\ref{tab:bfcl_meta_results_full} and \S\ref{sec:results_logprob}, linear probability gaps are insufficient for \method{}.
+A meaningful log-probability gap only arises when both competing probabilities are relatively high (see Figure~\ref{fig:log}), indicating that the model is genuinely confident at that step.
+If we used a linear probability gap, both $\Delta$P1 and $\Delta$P2 would trigger early termination; in contrast, using a log-probability gap triggers only for $\Delta$P1—where both the top token and \texttt{</think>} have high probabilities—signaling confidence in stopping the reasoning.

+\paragraph{Entropy State.} Table~\ref{tab:entropy_results} shows the ratio of \texttt{</think>} in the top 20 tokens and median entropy for the log-probability setting (\method{}) and the raw-probability variant (\method{}\nobreakdash-p). \method{} terminates almost exclusively in low-entropy states and only when \texttt{</think>} ranks within the top 20 tokens, while the raw-probability variant (\method{}-p) frequently triggers in high-entropy states even when \texttt{</think>} is not in the top 20, confirming that the log design is robust precisely where the raw-probability design is more sensitive.